Search Ask the Dietitian

 How much food does the average American eat a day?

 What also has changed is where people in 1909 got their 3,500 calories per day.
 Back in 1909 we ate mostly (57%) carbohydrates (starches), about the same amount of protein (12%) and less fat (31%) probably because of eating wild game and leaner livestock.
 From 1951 to 1965 Americans had the lowest calorie consumption since 1909 at 3,100 calories or 800 calories lower than in 2005.
 The highest food consumption since 1909 was 2001 with 4,000 calories per person per day.
 In 2004, we reached the highest fat consumption at 41.3%.
 Hopefully people are listening to the message to reduce calories and fat.
 Carbohydrate consumption has dropped since 1909's high of 57% to the lowest 49% in 1964 to 1965.
 Since 1970, we have decreased our consumption of sugar by 28% and increased our consumption of corn sweeteners by almost 490% probably in carbonated beverages and processed foods.
+Both more moeny to spend on groceries and transportation has expanded the type of foods Americans eat like fresh fruits / vegetables in the dead of winter.

 Food eaten can also be counted as food consumed at home and away from home as calories.
 The government periodically surveys Americans to find out what they are eating and the latest results from the year 2000 are 2,666 calories per day (by men) and 1,877 (by women) with 49% carbohydrates (by men) and 52% (by women), 33% fat (by men and women), 11% saturated fats (by men and women), 16% protein (by men) and 15% (by women).